DanielC2008/chinook-database/queries.md

 Provide a query showing only the Employees who are Sales Agents.

+SELECT * FROM Employee
+WHERE Title = 'Sales Support Agent'

 Provide a query showing a unique list of billing countries from the Invoice table.

 Provide a query showing the invoices of customers who are from Brazil.